courtneylee1321/eatssentials/Whats in your fridge/README.md

 CSS creating a user-friendly interface that users can interact with easily

 ## Ingredient.sql
-SQL file creating a database table to store ingredients from the user's fridge
+SQL file creating a database table to store ingredients from the user's refrigerator

 ## Future Work